microsoft/testfx/docs/001-Framework-Extensibility-Description-Attributes.md

 This details the MSTest V2 framework extensibility for attributes that describe a test.

 ## Motivation
-It is much more convenient to have strongly typed description attributes over a test method as opposed to just a KeyvaluePair<string,string>.
+It is a requirement for teams to have description attributes which are strongly typed over a test method as opposed to just a KeyvaluePair<string,string>.
+This allows teams to have a standard across the team which is less error prone and more natural to specify.
 Users can also filter tests based on the values of these attributes.

 ## Detailed Design